 Less notable than the Cobra, in 1976, the Ford unveiled the “Stallion” appearance group in several different colors, including bright yellow, white, silver, and black.
 The Stallion sports package contained a number of black features, including a blacked-out grille, bumpers, and body moldings, to go along with the styled steel wheels and attractive Stallion logos.

 In addition to the Cobra models and the Stallion, the Second Generation Mustang also brought about the Sports Appearance Group and a special T-top edition in the 1977 model year.
-None of the special edition Second Generation Mustangs are not particularly sought after collectible items for classic car enthusiasts in the New Millennium, but without them, Ford fans would likely not have welcomed in the more popular ones in the later years.
+None of the special edition second-generation Mustangs are particularly sought after collectible items for classic car enthusiasts, but without them, Ford fans would likely not have welcomed in the more popular ones in the later years.

 Mustang II Legacy

-From its exterior to design flaws to its lackluster performance numbers, the Second Generation is a period of time in which many Mustang fans view as a black eye of the otherwise riveting history of their favorite vehicle.
-With the wonderful amenities and technological innovations in the years that followed, it is common for classic automotive supporters and muscle car aficionados alike to cast a dark shadow over the Mustang 2 entirely.
+From its exterior to design flaws to its lackluster performance numbers, the Second Generation is a period of time that many Mustang fans view as a black eye of the otherwise riveting history of their favorite vehicle.
+With the wonderful amenities and technological innovations in the years that followed, it is common for classic automotive supporters and muscle car aficionados alike to cast a dark shadow over the Mustang II entirely.